kaaristrack/OrbVenture/README.md

 2) Locate the Assets/_Scenes/OrbVenture/OrbVenture.unity file, and open it in the Unity3D engine.

-3) Run the game, and enjoy!
+3) Run the game, and play using the ASWD and arrow keys on your keyboard!

 <hr>